-Most of the people infected with mononucleosis may start to feel better within two to four weeks, but fatigue may last longer.
+Most people infected with mononucleosis may start to feel better within two to four weeks, but fatigue may last longer.
 It generally takes two to three months to completely recover from mononucleosis.
 Make sure the patient gets proper rest for fast healing.
 Occasionally, the symptoms of mononucleosis can last for six months or longer.

 It is better to wait for two-three months before attempting vigorous physical activities such as heavy lifting, roughhousing, and contact sports.